genome-nexus/genome-nexus/README.md

 ## Run 💻

 ### Alternative 1 - run genome-nexus, mongoDB and genome-nexus-vep in docker containers
-First, set environment variables for Ensembl Release, VEP Assembly and location of VEP Cache.
+First, set environment variables for Ensembl Release, VEP Assembly, location of VEP Cache, and species (since a mouse instalation is supported).
 If these are not, the default values from `.env` will be set.

 The reference genome and Ensembl release must be consistent with a version in [genome-nexus-importer/data/](https://github.com/genome-nexus/genome-nexus-importer/tree/master/data).
 For example `grch37_ensembl92`, `grch38_ensembl92` or `grch38_ensembl95`: